Independent study project in Development Studies

 WorkloadTeaching will be in the form of an occasional ISP seminar which will provide training in the design, preparation and writing of a research paper.
-Students will meet with the course convenor for occasional one hour seminars during Terms 1 and 2 and present draft outlines of work in progress for discussion and comment.
+Students will meet with the module convenor for occasional one hour seminars during Terms 1 and 2 and present draft outlines of work in progress for discussion and comment.
 In addition, each student will work under the supervision of a member of staff with relevant theoretical and/or regional specialisms.
 The expectation is that after finalising the study project topic (in the course of the first four weeks of term) students will meet with supervisors for up to a maximum of 10 hours to discuss progress on the study project.

 Scope and syllabus